 What this medicine is used for

-Famciclovir is an antiviral medicine for adults and adolescents.
-It is used to treat outbreaks of genital herpes and also
+Famciclovir is used to treat outbreaks of genital herpes and to suppress (prevent)

 How it works